par7133/ApiGrave/INSTALLATION.md

 # INSTALLATION

-  Installing ApiGrave is more straightforward than what it could appear..
+  Installing this web app is more straightforward than what it could appear.

-  First, if you use Nginx as reversed proxy just point the root of your web app to /path/to/YourApigrave/Public
+  First, if you use Nginx as reversed proxy just point the root of your web app to /path/to/YourWebApp/Public/static
   where the public content is located:

   <ol>
-  <li>The static content hosted should be just of this kind: html, css, js, png, jpg, jpeg, gif, fonts, map, ico</li>
   <li>Example of Nginx minimal configuration:

       server {